Ren-Ryan-Li/Ren-Ryan-Li.github.io/_pages/publications.md

 ---

 Thanks for your curiosity!
+My current research interests have been in Financial Econometrics, High-dimensional Statistics, Machine Learning, and Operations Research.
-I'm passionate about acquiring more opportunities to uplevel my research competence and taste!
+I'm passionate about acquiring more opportunities to uplevel my research competence and research taste!
-I'm seeking Research Assistant jobs in Econometrics, Management Science, and Operations Research for the summer of 2024 and later.
+I'm seeking Research Assistant jobs in Financial Econometrics, Statistics, Management Science, and Operations Research for the summer of 2024 and later.

 Research
 ======